Omega on ScienceDirect

 The Special Issue appeared Volume 34, Issue 6.

-Special Issue on selected papers from APORS Conference in New Delhi, India, December 2003
+A Special Issue on selected papers from APORS Conference in New Delhi, India, December 2003

 Guest Editor